augustgl/absinthe/README.md

 Originally, you ran the program, it wrote our own code to the master boot record, and the user had to restart for it to take affect.
 That's lame. so I added these features

-1. Forced reboot via BSoD (force a Blue Screen of Death forcing the computer to crash and restart, automatically running our code that shows the message)
+1. Forced reboot via BSoD (trigger a Blue Screen of Death forcing the computer to crash and restart, automatically running our code that shows the message)
 2. Sends an HTTP GET request to our panel, to log a successful infect.
 3. Panel, for viewing the infect count, and IPs of the infected bots.